 Even though I’m a hand braider, I’ve always been fascinated by braiding machines and their history.
 The antique hand-crank braiding machine in my photos below was on display at Paradise Mills, the old Macclesfield silk weaving factory we toured at Braids 2012 in the U.K. This was the oldest braiding machine I’d ever heard of – from the early 1800’s – and I got to crank it in person!
 It didn’t occur to me at the time, but from the height of the crank, I now wonder if this machine was meant to be worked by child laborers – if so it’s a poignant contrast to the toy I review further down.

-(*Jump to braiding machine history here)
+(*Jump to braiding machine history and resource list here)